 Those near and dear to me know my predisposition to classic, simple ingredients and dishes.
 Ricotta cheese is one of those ingredients.
 I have been in love with ricotta cheese since my first taste of it as an ingredient layered into lasagna.
 Then I saw it shine as the star of ricotta pie from Maria’s Pastry in Boston’s North End, a dessert that my sister in-law traditionally served at our Easter celebration.
 In Cucina Rapida, Clifford Wright suggested serving ricotta drizzled with honey.
 I add pistachios or almonds for the perfect 3-ingredient dessert (or breakfast).

-In 2005, we traveled to Sicily and the ricotta cheese produced there rocked my world.
+In 2005, we traveled to Sicily and the ricotta cheese produced there rocked my world, of course for this travel we had a packable backpack which are easy to carry and can take a lot of stuff in.
 Sicilian ricotta is made from sheep’s milk rather than cow’s milk giving it a distinct flavor and texture.
 Call me crazy but I have already started to search out the availability of sheep’s milk at Maine farmer’s markets because now that I have successfully produced a single 16-ounce batch of homemade ricotta, I am ready for more.

 My summer read is Molly Wizenberg‘s Delancey and I am enjoying every single word of it.
 It’s a tale of a young couple and a pizzeria.
 Molly has a wonderful way of weaving words together, telling stories and always managing to loop it back to food and she is a very talented recipe writer.
 What’s not to like?
 Chapter 5 ends with a recipe for ricotta cheese and after I read the recipe, I knew I had to give it a try.